ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/authorfield.md

 # Author Field Type

 This Field Type allows the storage and retrieval of one or more authors.
 For each author, it can handle a name and an email address.
-It is typically used to store information about additional authors who have written/created different parts of a content item.
+It's typically used to store information about additional authors who have written/created different parts of a content item.

 | Name     | Internal name | Expected input | Output   |
 |----------|---------------|----------------|----------|